 - a certificate and the trophy;

-- the performance of the piece during the orchestra's final concert as part of the 28th edition of the FVG International Music Meeting;
+- the performance of the piece during the final concert of the orchestra, as part of the 29th edition of the FVG International Music Meeting;;

-publication by the Pizzicato Verlag Helvetia publishing house.
-Those who are bound by an exclusive contract with a publishing house will have to produce an appropriate release.
+- publication by the Pizzicato Verlag Helvetia Publishing House.
+Those bound by an exclusive contract with a publishing house must provide a specific release.

-The Jury (see Article 6) has the faculty to point out other pieces that, even if they do not win, may be performed during the final concert of the orchestra, within the 28th edition of the FVG International Music Meeting and eventually be included in the CD and in the live DVD of the Festival.
-A certificate will be issued to the authors of the winning compositions.
+The Jury (see Art.
+6) has the discretion to recommend other works that, although not winners, may be performed during the final concert of the orchestra, as part of the 29th edition of the FVG International Music Meeting, and potentially included in the live CD and DVD of the Festival.
+Authors of the recommended compositions will receive a certificate.

-At the same time as the publication of the results on the competition website, the composers declared winners (or recommended) will be notified by e-mail.
+Simultaneously with the publication of the results on the competition's website, the composers declared winners (or recommended) will be notified by email.

 Art.8 – GENERAL CONDITIONS AND PRIVACY POLICY

-Nothing will be due by the Competition Organization for the complete orchestral parts and their use in occasions related to the event.
-On these occasions, moreover, any television or radio recordings and broadcasts of the winning (or nominated) score on websites are authorised by the author without any additional charge to the organisation.
-The Association will keep the score and the orchestral material in its archives and may also re-use it for other possible performances - sponsored by the Association itself - at no charge, without prejudice to the performance rights due to the author of the work.
+Nothing will be owed by the competition organization for the creation and use of the orchestral material in connection with the event.
+Additionally, any television, radio broadcasts, recordings, and dissemination of the winning (or recommended) score on websites are authorized by the author without any additional costs to the organization.
+The Association will retain the score and orchestral material in its archives and may reuse them for other potential performances - sponsored by the Association itself - without rental fees, while maintaining the performance rights of the author of the work.

-Pursuant to Article 13 of the GDPR 2016/679 (E.U.
-General Data Protection Regulation) and Article 13 of the Italian D.Lgs 196/2003 we inform you that personal relating to the participants are used solely for the purposes of the competition.
+In accordance with Articles 13 of the GDPR 2016/679 (EU General Data Protection Regulation) and 13 of Legislative Decree 196/2003 "Code regarding the protection of personal data," it is informed that personal data related to the participants are used solely for the purposes of the competition.

 Art.9 - RESPONSABILITY

-Associazione Ensemble Serenissima declines all responsibility in the event of defective or non-receipt - for any reason whatsoever - of the material sent, although it will try - within the limits of its possibilities - to warn the interested party in the event that the documentation should arrive incomplete or illegible.
+The Ensemble Serenissima Association disclaims any responsibility in case of faulty or failed receipt - for any reason - of the submitted material, although it will try - within its means - to notify the applicant if the documentation is incomplete or illegible.

-The organisation declines all responsibility in the event of copyright infringement by competitors.
+The organization disclaims any responsibility in case of copyright infringement by the participants.

 Art.10 - ACCEPTANCE

-Participation in the "9th International Composition Prize SEM 2024" implies the unconditional acceptance by the participant of all the rules set out in the competition announcement.
+Participation in the «10th International Composition Prize SEM 2025» implies the unconditional acceptance by the participant of all the rules established by the competition's regulations.

 Art.11 - LEGAL NOTICE

-The organisation reserves the right to make changes to these regulations at any time, giving immediate notice on the official website www.internationalcompositionprize.it and on the Association's website www.ensembleserenissima.com.
+The organization reserves the right to make changes to the regulations at any time, with immediate communication posted on the official website www.internationalcompositionprize.it and on the Association's website www.ensembleserenissima.com.

-In the event of disputes, the only legally valid text will be the notice in Italian language, complete with 11 (eleven) articles.
-The Court of Pordenone shall have exclusive jurisdiction.
+In case of disputes, the only legally valid text will be this notice in Italian, complete with 11 (eleven) articles.
+The competent court will be exclusively the Court of Pordenone.

 For any information, contestants can write to the contest secretariat at internationalcompositionprize@gmail.com